adedotunolamide01/docs/README.md

 having classes set to active when inside the viewport.
 The nav menu
 is also done by Javascript.

+This is a landing page project.
+I learnt how to use javascript with scroll functions and validation of forms are my key take away in this sections.

 ### Requirements

 A modern browser.